NetSparkleUpdater/NetSparkle/README.md

 * Set `SparkleUpdater.AppCastGenerator` to `new JsonAppCastGenerator(mySparkleUpdater.LogWriter)`.
 * By default, the output will be human-readable.
 If you want to turn this off, set the `JsonAppCastGenerator.HumanReadableOutput` property to `false`.

+### App Cast Generator Options

+_Missing some option you'd like to see?
+File an issue on this repo or add it yourself and send us a pull request!_

+* `--show-examples`: Print examples of usage to the console.
+* `--help`: Show all options and their descriptions.

 #### General Options When Generating App Cast

 * `-a`/`--appcast-output-directory`: Directory in which to write the output `appcast.xml` file.
 Example use: `-a ./MyAppCastOutput`
 * `-e`/`--ext`: When looking for files to add to the app cast, use the given extension(s) when looking for files.
 Defaults to `exe`.
 Example use: `-e exe,msi`
 * `-b`/`--binaries`: File path to directory that should be searched through when looking for files to add to the app cast.
 Defaults to `.`.
 Example use: `-b my/build/directory`